Jason Sapan: Career

 Sapan, also known as Dr. Laser, has been a professional holographer for over 40 years in New York City.
+His father was an electrical engineer who contracted for Bell Laboratories.
+He started getting interested in holography since his father would work with lasers and holograms.
 His career began in 1968 working at the first exhibition of holography (created by Bell Labs) at the Time Life building in New York City.
 He is best known for his holographic portraiture and laser special effects.